Karuka: Names

 The specific epithet "julianettii" honors naturalist Amedeo Giulianetti, who found the original type specimens.

 Karuka is a loanword from Tok Pisin.
 Sometimes the tree is called 'karuga' or 'karuka nut pandanus'.
 The term 'karuka' can apply to both Pandanus julianettii and P. brosimos, though the latter is usually called 'wild karuka'.
 Both species, as well as P. dubius, can be called 'pandanus nut'.
 In addition to P. brosimos, 'wild karuka' can also refer to P. antaresensis, P. iwen, and P. limbatus, but nuts from these trees are a much smaller part of the local diet.
 In contexts where multiple karuka species are discussed, P. julianettii is sometimes termed 'planted karuka'.
 P. julianettii, P. iwen, and P. brosimos are also in the subsection named Karuka, which is in the monotypic section also named Karuka.

 In New Guinea it has different names among each of the Papuan peoples.
 In the Ankave language it is xweebo.
 It is yase in the Baruya language.
 The Huli language word is anga, and it is also anga in the Duna language.
 In Kewa language it is aga, but it is unclear which dialect(s).
 In the Kewa pandanus language it is rumala agaa.
 The Kalam language term, in both standard and pandanus languages, is alŋaw, but it can also be called kumi or snay.
 The plant is called ama in the Wiru language.
-In the Pole language it's called maisene.
+In the Pole language it is called maisene.
 It goes by ank in Angal language, and aenk in the Wola dialect.
 The Imbongu language word is amo.

 The plant also has many names on the other half of the island.
 In Indonesian it is called pandan kelapa (lit.coconut pandan) and kelapa hutan (forest coconut), but these names can also refer to P. brosimos and P. iwen.
 According to field research by Kiwo et al. in Melagineri District, Lanny Jaya, the Lani people call it gawin, with woromo for P. brosimos, owandak for P. iwen.
 Meanwhile according to field research by Zebua et al. in Pirime District, Lanny Jaya, woromo is used to refer to P. iwen, while in another study in Jayawijaya, the Lani used woromo for P. julianettii with the Dani people call it tuke, hence the names have been used interchangeably by multiple publications from different regions and might be a separate species in the complex.